MicrosoftDocs/Advertising/advertising/bingads-13/guides/ad-library-api.md

 # Ad Library API Overview

 The Ad Library is a public transparency tool that allows you to view all ads shown on Bing.com.
 You can search for ads by advertiser name and keywords present in the ad copy, and you will see both the ad content and additional ad details.
 The ad library is part of a compliance effort to ensure we are creating a safe and open internet for our users.

+> [!NOTE]
+> The Ad Library is designed to meet EU legal compliance requirements.
+It contains only advertisements served within the European Economic Area (EEA) and is primarily intended for regulatory visibility rather than performance analysis.
+>
+> For most reporting and optimization needs, we recommend using the [Reporting APIs](../reporting-service/reporting-service-reference.md), such as [UserLocationPerformanceReportRequest](../reporting-service/userlocationperformancereportrequest.md), which provide more detailed metrics including impressions, clicks, and spend.
+These APIs also offer lower latency, improved performance, and broader support for production use cases.

 ## <a name="resource"></a>Ad Library API Resource